-Students who struggle to maintain sociable behaviour during break times (littering or running through corridors and pushing in the lunch queue are examples of anti-social behaviour) must report to the 'Jankers' classroom at break time.
-Names will be logged by the Senior Management Team and students will lose their social time from one day to indefinitely.
-In some cases, the school may oblige parents to supervise their children off site at break times if they do not support the school.
+Students who struggle to maintain sociable behaviour during break times (littering or running through the corridors and pushing in the lunch queue are example of anti-social behaviour) must report to the 'Jankers' classroom at break time once a decision has been made by the pastoral team.

+Names will be logged by the senior management team and students will lose their social time during the school day.
+In some cases, the school may oblige parents to supervise their children off site at break times, as the law and guidance allows if they do not support the school.
+If parents and carers do not support the use of Jankers, and their child refuses to undertake a spell in Jankers, a punishment could be escalated and this can include AER and or a fixed term suspension.
+Under no circumstances should a child ever be punished for the reluctance of a parent to support the school.
+An escalating punishment can only be taken if the child refuses.